Sreekaram

 The film's production commenced in August 2019.
 It has music scored by Mickey J. Meyer with cinematography and editing by J. Yuvaraju and Marthand K. Venkatesh respectively.
 Initially scheduled to release on 24 April 2020, it was postponed due to the COVID-19 pandemic.
-The film is theatrically released on 11 March 2021 and opened to be positive reviews.
+The film is theatrically released on 11 March 2021.

 Plot

 Karthik is a happy-go youngster who is a software engineer.
-Since his father has many debts, he works in a software company and sends his father the money.
+Since his father has many debts, he works in a software company and sends money to his father.
 Chaitra is in love with Karthik since their college days tries hard to woo him.
 But Karthik seems uninterested.
 She even comes with her mother to talk to Karthik for a love recommendation.
 Meanwhile, Karthik gets a promotion to become the manager in the US branch of his company and everyone was happy but as all his debts are over, Karthik decides to quit his job and become a farmer.
 When Chaitra asks Karthik to meet her father, he politely rejects saying though he likes her, he plans on being a farmer.
 This upsets Chaitra's dad and he forbids her to see Karthik.
-Karthik's father is not happy with his decision and avoids talking to him.
+Karthik's father is not happy with his decision and avoids talking to him, because he disappointed with Karthik decision.
 Karthik later realizes that everyone in his village who works in the city were leading a very hard life.
 He calls all his villagers for a meeting and says to come back to the village again to start farming.
 At first, everyone disagrees with the idea and leaves but later a few villagers decide to do farming again.
 When they approach Karthik, he has an idea of Ummadi Vyavasayam (Collective farming in Telugu).
 They all like the idea and start getting all the supplies.